Return to news

 The information would be stored in a registry set up by the Commission and accessible via a data carrier on the product, its packaging or documentation.

-Ecodesign for Sustainable Products Regulation
+Context: Ecodesign for Sustainable Products Regulation

 On March 30th, 2022, the European Commission proposed a new regulation that aims to establish a general framework for ecodesign requirements of sustainable products.
-The proposed regulation replaces the existing rules that primarily focus on energy-related products.
-The goal of the new regulation is to make all products in the internal market more environmentally friendly by making them more durable, reusable, repairable, upgradable, and recyclable.
+The proposed regulation replaces the existing rules, that primarily focus on energy-related products.

 In addition to the digital product passport, the proposed regulation also includes rules for green public procurement.
-This means that public authorities will be encouraged to prioritie environmentally friendly products when making purchasing decisions.
+This means that public authorities will be encouraged to prioritise environmentally friendly products when making purchasing decisions.
 The regulation also aims to prevent the destruction of unsold goods by imposing a ban on this practice.

 Overall, the proposed regulation is a step towards a more sustainable future.
 It introduces new rules that will help reduce the environmental impact of products, and encourages manufacturers to design products with sustainability in mind.
-The digital product passport is a particularly innovative aspect of the regulation that will provide consumers with the information they need to make more sustainable choices.

 Product sectors first in line in ESPR